-Arguably the most popular question we are asked, whether in our office or in the Women’s locker room, is when should I freeze my eggs (a.k.a. at what age).
-And while in our office we can give you a personalized opinion, it’s hard to tell you exactly what to do while waiting in the shower line (although we will try).
-But what we do tell everyone (friends, patients, and gym acquaintances) is that the reason to consider egg freezing for fertility, and when, is often very personal.
+Arguably the most popular question we are asked, whether in a fertility clinic or in the Women’s locker room, is when should I freeze my eggs (a.k.a. at what age).
+And while in our office we can give you a personalized opinion for the egg freezing process, it’s hard to tell you exactly what to do while waiting in the shower line (although we will try).
+But what we do tell everyone (friends, patients, and gym acquaintances) is that the reason to consider egg freezing for fertility success rates, and when, is often very personal.
 And although there are better times to do it, there is really no best time.
 Here are three tips that should get you “hotter” to getting your eggs “colder.”

 1. How old are you?

-You may not look a day older than 25, you use a ton of sunblock, eat healthily, and hit the gym regularly, but your eggs don’t really care.
-Egg quantity declines from the moment you take your first breath (and actually even before that!).
+You may not look a day older than 25 or a younger age, you use a ton of sunblock, eat healthily, and hit the gym regularly, but your eggs don’t really care if you’re in your early 30s or early 40s, or even your 20s!
+Your number of eggs declines from the moment you take your first breath (and actually even before that!).
 Nothing you do or don’t do (minus a bad tobacco habit) will halt egg decline, except egg freezing.
-Egg freezing offers you the chance to freeze a subset of eggs at a particular age, whatever that age is.
+Elective egg freezing offers you the chance to freeze a subset of eggs at a particular age, whatever years of age that maybe.
 And just as egg quantity decreases as you age, so does egg quality.
-Therefore, the younger you are when you freeze eggs, the better quality those eggs will be.
-So, while yes, it would make sense for us all to freeze our eggs in our twenties when our eggs are at their peak, most of us won’t need to freeze our eggs.
+Therefore, the younger you are when you freeze eggs, the better quality those eggs will be as an older woman.
+So, while yes, it would make sense for us all to freeze our eggs in our twenties when our eggs are at their peak, most of us won’t need to undergo the egg freezing process.

-Most of us will not experience infertility and will not need to use frozen eggs to achieve a pregnancy.
+Most of us will not experience fertility preservation and will not need to use frozen eggs or fertility treatments to achieve a successful pregnancy.
 With all of that being said, if you are looking for that magic age at which you are getting “hot” to the “cold,” we would suggest that you pencil egg freezing into your calendar on your 32nd birthday.
-For most women, 32 offers you a balance between good egg quality and adequate egg quantity at not too premature a point in your life.
+For most, being a 32 year-old woman offers you a balance between good egg quality and adequate egg quantity at not too premature a point in your life.
 Happy birthday!

 Are you getting “hot” to your eggs getting “cold”?